namdevri/CSC61_Final/README.md

 * Results easily interpreted /10

 Research Problem & Context:
 For our project, we decied to Train an artificial neural network to identify different blood cell types present within an in image of blood cells.
-Our main goal for our project was to be able to identify different blood cell subtypes based on images of blood cells.
+Our main goal for our project was to be able to classify different blood cell subtypes based on images of blood cells while using PyTorch.
 Diagnosing blood-based diseases typically involves identifying and characterizing the patients blood samples.
 An automated method being able to detect and classify blood cell subtypes are important applications in the medical field.

 Methodology - Training an artificial neural network to identify different blood cell types present within an in image of blood cells.